Link1-ST/Tasklist-and-Taskkill/README.md

 NOTE:
 1. These tools only work locally.
 They prompt users for input (i.e. 0, 1, 2, and 3).
-2. To run the tools though the commandlime:
+2. To run the tools though the command line:
    a. tasklist-v1.0.exe
    b. taskkill-v1.0.exe
 4. Some process information may not be found and returns Unknown.